-Regional stability demands trust & cooperation: Rajnath Singh in presence of Chinese defence minister
+Regional stability demands trust & cooperation: Rajnath in presence of Chinese defence minister

-Regional stability demands trust & cooperation: Rajnath Singh in presence of Chinese defence ministe

 Moscow, Sep 04: Peace and security in the SCO region demands a climate of trust, non-aggression, respect for international rules and peaceful resolution of differences, Defence Minister Rajnath Singh said on Friday, seen as an indirect message to China which is engaged in a festering border row with India in eastern Ladakh.